matlux/veranatest/docs/trust-deposit-yield-design.md

 ## Messages & Governance

-1. **`MsgFundModule`** (unchanged signature): allows manual funding of module accounts.
+1. **`MsgFundModule`** : allows manual funding of module accounts.
 Require the caller to match the module authority (defaults to the governance module account) so only authorized operations can seed TD funds.
-Still wrap with an allowlist so only recognized modules (`td`, `yield_intermediate_pool`) can be targets, and align behavior with parameter/state updates (e.g. refresh `trust_deposit_total_value` if TD is funded).
-2. **`MsgUpdateParams`**: governance-authorized update covering all parameters.
-Enforce that partial updates are validated and maintain invariants.
 3. **`MsgCreateContinuousFund`** (protocol pool module, existing): Governance proposal instructing `x/protocolpool` to remit a percentage of community tax each block to the Yield Intermediate Pool account.
-Document the expected set-up for operators (see Admin Flow).

-**Justification vs POC:** Messages remain the same, but the allowlist/validation guidance prevents misuse (POC accepts any module target and lacks invariant checks).

 ## Begin Block Flow (`x/td`)